Back to portfolio

 System design

-MVP configuration focused on fast QR generation and menu selection.
-V2 expanded control with branding, display modes, and menu-level setup.
+MVP configuration focused on fast QR generation and simple menu selection.

-MVP and v2
+MVP and evolution

 The first version focused on utility: get a working QR menu into restaurants quickly, with as little setup friction as possible.
-That was the right tradeoff for the moment.
+From there, the product moved into a more expressive phase where merchants gained stronger control over branding, display, and menu structure.

-From there, the product moved into a more expressive second phase.
-Merchants gained control over display mode, highlight color, menu selection, logo, and background image.
-On the customer side, the menu evolved from a generated document into a stronger product surface with clearer hierarchy and ordering emphasis.
+On the customer side, the experience evolved from a generated document into a stronger product surface with clearer hierarchy and ordering emphasis.

-• Retention impact: this feature is one of the elements the team credits for a 30% reduction in churn during a period when churn had reached a post-pandemic high.
+This feature is one of the elements the team credits for a 30% reduction in churn during a period when churn had reached a post-pandemic high.